 Icing: Bring melted butter, flour, salt, and milk to a boil, stirring constantly.
 Boil 1 minute.
 Stir in brown sugar and remove from heat.
 Add powered sugar, vanillla, and nuts.
 Spread over cake.

-I have always made this cake in a 9 x 13 pan but I see no reason why you couldn’t make it in round cake pans.
+I usually make this cake in a 9 x 13 pan but it can also be baked in round cake pans.
 There’s enough icing to go between a couple of layers and still have plenty for the top.
-It would be a very pretty cake made that way – my family is just more interested in “delicious” than in “pretty”.
+It makes a very pretty cake made that way – my family is just more interested in “delicious” than in “pretty”.
 Imagine that!

 The cake needs to have the icing set just a little so that it firms up somewhat.
 But I’ve got to admit…this is one delicious cake!
 My mother usually either made this cake, Simply Superb Oatmeal cake, or a homemade chocolate cake that I’ll share soon.
 Between these three cakes there really wasn’t much need for anything else at our house.